-The Origin Of Love: Myths And Science
+The Origin of Love and Affection: Myths And Science

 Medically reviewed by Melissa Guarnaccia, LCSW

-Updated February 21, 2024by BetterHelp Editorial Team
+Updated October 10, 2024by BetterHelp Editorial Team

 Science has often explored the origin of love.
 Hormones like oxytocin, dopamine, and serotonin are usually believed to play a role in romantic feelings and attachment.
 It’s also believed that humans’ capacity for love may have developed to promote procreation and help the species survive in groups.
 Family love is also frequently viewed from an evolutionary standpoint as a tool to maintain relationships that typically provide safety, shelter, and food.
 While it can be fascinating to look at the science behind love, speaking with a therapist about the specifics of your relationships may be more helpful in addressing any interpersonal challenges you may be experiencing.